leilaicruz/Experimental_Journal/journal/2020-08/2020-08-10-SATAY-bem2d-nrp1d-WT.md

 - DNA sequencing protocol
 - Repeat the SATAY for ylic135 from the beginning

 ## Conclusion

 - First round of SATAY :) with WT and dnrp1 strains.
+- Next time I will:
+  - Also plate the cells in CSM in order to capture the whole population.
+  - Also plate the cells during the induction in -URA mainly to know the number of cells before the reseeding and to quantify better the ADe+/ADE- ratio across induction.